homermultitext/hmt-archive/inventories/README-HMT-archive.md

-# Homer Multitext project:  scholarly editions #
+# Homer Multitext project,  scholarly editions: version @versionid@ #

 This package contains the archival, TEI-compliant editions of texts developed by the Homer Multitext project.